 - Beat at medium speed (4 on Kitchen Aid) for 2 minutes.
 Increase speed to medium-high (6 on Kitchen Aid) for 2 minutes.
 Then beat at high speed (8 on Kitchen Aid) for another 2 minutes.

 - The egg whites will form a stiff peak.
 As soon as stiff peaks have formed stop whipping.

 - Add the food coloring and vanilla extract to the whipped egg whites, beat at the highest speed for 30 seconds.

 - Remove the bowl from the mixer.

 - Immediately add the prepared almond-sugar mixture to the whipped egg whites.

 - Fold using a spatula from the bottom of the bowl to upwards, then press the flat side of the spatula firmly through the middle of the mixture.
-Repeat this till the batter resembles to a lava.
-The batter shouldn't be watery.
+Repeat this till the batter resembles lava consistency.

-- For pipping the batter: Use a ⅜ inch round tip.
-Fit a pastry bag with the round tip.
+- For piping the batter: Use a ⅜ inch round tip.
+Fit a piping bag with the round tip.